sktime/pytorch-forecasting/docs/source/faq_v2.rst

 .. currentmodule:: pytorch_forecasting

 Common questions and answers about the experimental v2 architecture of pytorch-forecasting.
-Note that this API is still under developement and may change without prior notice.
+Note that this API is still under development and may change without prior notice.

 For general questions about v1, see :doc:`FAQ <faq>`.